 4 Under the Alteration of Statutory Designations Order 2003 a reference in any law to the Department of Mines is to be read and construed as a reference to the Department of Industry and Resources.

 5 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference in any law to the Public Works Department is to be read and construed as a reference to the Department of Housing and Works.

-6 On the date as at which this compilation was prepared, the Personal Property Securities (Consequential Repeals and Amendments) Act 2011 Pt.
-12 Div.
-8 had not come into operation.
-It reads as follows:

-Division 8 — Western Australian Marine (Sea Dumping) Act 1981 amended

-113. Act amended

-This Division amends the Western Australian Marine (Sea Dumping) Act 1981.

-114. Section 12 amended

-(1) In section 12(3) delete “charge upon the vessel, aircraft or platform,” and insert:

-first charge in priority to all other claims upon the vessel, aircraft or platform,

-(2) After section 12(3) insert:

-(4A) In accordance with the Personal Property Securities Act 2009 (Commonwealth) section 73(2)(a), it is declared that section 73(2) of that Act applies to a charge created under subsection (3).